Project-for-study-CS101/42_Ecole_preparation/README.md

 # 42_Ecole_preparation
-this reposity is prepare to go 42 school
+this reposity is prepare to go 42 ecole school